rahuman23/SG-Nutanix101/xtract_aws/xtract_aws.rst

 .. raw:: html

   <strong><font color="red">This lab does require you to sign up for your own AWS Free Tier account.
-While there should be no charges incurred for the EC2 instances provisioned as part of the lab, signing up for an account does require you to provide a credit card and phone number for verification.</font></strong>
+Signing up for an account requires you to provide a credit card and phone number for verification.
+The approximate, non-reimbursable cost to run the lab is $1 USD.</font></strong>

 Staging the AWS Environment
 +++++++++++++++++++++++++++